 In this blog post, we’ll explore the evidence behind Python’s popularity.
 We’ll then look at some of the reasons why it’s a good language to learn, to help you decide if it’s the right skill for you.
 To make things easier, we’ve broken this down into the following sections:

 - Five reasons to start learning Python right now

 Without further ado, let’s go!

 1. Why is Python so in-demand?

 Meanwhile, the TIOBE index—a renowned industry measure of the popularity of programming languages—charts a similar rise.
-According to TIOBE, Python rose from fourth to third most popular language in 2019, overtaking C++.
-Analysts believe it will soon overtake Java and C to become the most popular programming language in the world.
+According to TIOBE, Python rose up to the second most popular language in 2021, overtaking Java and quickly gaining on C. According to their analysts, it will soon become the most popular programming language in the world.
 Evidence suggests that Python is here to stay.
 But why?

 Python is very straightforward to use

 Python’s syntax (the set of rules that govern its structure) is wonderfully intuitive.
 Because it is easy to code and read, this makes it especially popular with new data analysts and developers alike (also reflected in the Stack Overflow survey).
 In addition, Python is easy to debug, making it ideal for inexperienced developers.